pcgrenier/pcgrenier.github.io/source/_posts/2015-02-05-apache-nifi-processors.markdown

 ### <a name="MonitorActivity"></a>MonitorActivity
 This processor monitors the flow for activity and sends out an indicator when the flow has not had any data for some specified amount of time and again when the flow's activity is restored.

+### <a name="ParseSyslog"></a>ParseSyslog
+Parses the contents of a Syslog message and adds attributes to the FlowFile for each of the parts of the Syslog message

 ### <a name="PostHTTP"></a>PostHTTP
 This processor performs an HTTP post with the content of each incoming FlowFile.

+### <a name="PutAzureEventHub"></a>PutAzureEventHub
+Sends the contents of a FlowFile to a Windows Azure Event Hub.
+Note: the content of the FlowFile will be buffered into memory before being sent, so care should be taken to avoid sending FlowFiles to this Processor that exceed the amount of Java Heap Space available.

+### <a name="PutCouchbaseKey"></a>PutCouchbaseKey
+Put a document to Couchbase Server via Key/Value access.

+### <a name="PutDistributedMapCache"></a>PutDistributedMapCache
+Gets the content of a FlowFile and puts it to a distributed map cache, using a cache key computed from FlowFile attributes.
+If the cache already contains the entry and the cache update strategy is 'keep original' the entry is not replaced.'

 ### <a name="PutEmail"></a>PutEmail
 This processor sends an e-mail to configured recipients for each incoming FlowFile.